-On the other end of the spectrum, money hoarders’ behaviors may be the result of having lived through the Great Depression and other hardships.
-Seniors who once feared being able to pay bills and take care of their family likely don’t want to see a family member go through financial hardships on their behalf either.
-Showing them the out-of-pocket expenses regarding their care that you are paying might help open their eyes.
+On the other end of the spectrum, a money hoarder’s behaviors may be the result of having lived through the Great Depression and other hardships.
+Seniors who once struggled to pay bills and take care of their families likely don’t want to see a family member go through financial hardships on their behalf either.
+Showing them the out-of-pocket costs that you are paying for their care might help open their eyes.

 - “My parents refuse to pay for outside help!”

-Do whatever you need to do to get your parent involved in activities and socialization that does not directly involve you.
-Depending on their capabilities, adult day care, book clubs, volunteer opportunities, and art classes, could all be viable options for getting a loved one out of the house and focused on something other than your attention.
-They will probably go kicking and screaming, but having other people to interact with combats loneliness and makes them less dependent on you.
+Do whatever you must to get your parent involved in activities and social events that do not directly involve you.
+Depending on their capabilities, adult day care, book clubs, senior centers, volunteer opportunities and art classes could all be viable options for getting a loved one out of the house and focused on something other than your attention.
+They will probably go kicking and screaming but having other people to interact with combats loneliness and makes them less dependent on you.
 If your parent is housebound, enlist other family members, friends, fellow churchgoers, or a hired companion to visit on a regular basis and give you a break.
 Home companions are available through home care companies.

 - Detaching With Love: Setting Boundaries in Toxic Relationships

 - “Mom wants to monopolize all my time!”